Starmer says Budget ‘asked everybody to contribute’ to protect public services

 The increases are also needed to pay for increased welfare spending, with the abolition of the two-child benefit cap costing £3 billion a year by 2029/30.

-The Prime Minister said he was “not going to apologise for lifting half a million children out of poverty”, as he hit back at claims the measure was announced to appease restive Labour MPs.
+Sir Keir said he was “not going to apologise” for taking 450,000 children out of poverty, as he hit back at claims the measure was announced to appease restive Labour MPs.

-Asked whether he was axing the two-child limit for universal credit to shore up his own position, Sir Keir told Sky News: “It’s impossible to argue that this is a position that has been adopted just in the last few weeks.
+Asked whether he was axing the two-child limit for universal credit to shore up his own position, he told Sky News: “It’s impossible to argue that this is a position that has been adopted just in the last few weeks.
 It is my long-standing ambition.

 “I’m proud to be the Prime Minister who has done more on child poverty than any prime minister ever.”